govhealth/PostpartumTOC/input/pagecontent/examples.md

-These examples demonstrate use of FHIR data that are critical to the USCDI+ Maternal Health Postpartum Transitions of Care use case and many demonstrate how to use CodeSystems, ValueSets, and StructureDefintions defined as part of this guide.
-Artifacts conform to [US Core 6.1.0](http://hl7.org/fhir/us/core/STU6.1/index.html) whenever possible which is strongly recommended by this IG.
+These examples demonstrate use of USCDI+ Maternal Health Postpartum Transitions of Care data elements.
+Many demonstrate how to use CodeSystems, ValueSets, and StructureDefintions defined as part of this guide.
+Artifacts conform to [US Core 6.1.0](http://hl7.org/fhir/us/core/STU6.1/index.html) whenever possible, which is strongly recommended by this IG.
 Please note that while these examples have been validated for conformance they are not normative and may not be clinically accurate.

 <style>
    .examples-table {